cwestend/BClumpy_iNNterpol/README.md

 ## Usage

-Just run it in the directory with the above files to obtain the interpolated flux for the 9 different parameters:
+Just run it in a python environment in the directory with the above files to obtain the interpolated flux for the 9 different parameters:
 **a** - index of the radial dust cloud distribution power law,
 **N0** - number of clouds along an equatorial line-of-sight,
 **h** - dimensionless scale height,